LUMC/sentinel/sentinel/src/sphinx/devs_setup.rst

 With IntelliJ
 ^^^^^^^^^^^^^

-While we think that IntelliJ can boost your productivity considerably once it is set up, the latest version (14.1) unfortunately has a `known bug <https://youtrack.jetbrains.com/issue/SCL-8675>`_ that makes importing SBT projects difficult.
-Despite this, we still believe that using IntelliJ is worth the initial hassle, so we are showing the set up steps below.

-In case you are using an earlier version, you may try the following steps to see if the bug also exists there:
+Being a Scala-based project, you can use an IDE to develop Sentinel instead of just command line editors.
+There are numerous IDEs to choose from, but one that we have found to work well is is IntelliJ.
+You can set up sentinel in IntelliJ following these steps:

-    1. Head over to the command line and clone the repository
+    1. Head over to the command line, go to a directory of your choice, and clone the repository

         .. code-block:: bash